 4) Data security and compliance

 Data security, which also now comprises of personal information privacy, will always be a concern for businesses and individuals wanting to outsource their work.
-Companies in India who focus on outsourcing appreciate this apprehension and have established themselves as credible outsourcing partners by pre-emptively acknowledging data privacy and security risks.
+Companies in India that focus on outsourcing appreciate this apprehension and have established themselves as credible outsourcing partners by pre-emptively addressing data privacy and security risks.
 Top Indian outsourcing providers also take measures such as attaining Cyber Essential Plus certification and reviewing their regulatory compliance to ensure it is in line with the European Union’s new General Data Protection Regulation (GDPR) rules.

 A quality service provider will have achieved the globally recognised ISO 27001 certification, or other relevant certifications, clearly demonstrating a commitment to process effectiveness and data security.
 At QX, we ensure the highest level of data security by deploying multiple layers of protection and adhering to highest international information security standards.
 We’ve also implemented the following controls to minimise security breaches: